razorpay/blade/rfcs/2024-08-21-motion-presets.md

 - We won't be able to preset the animation styles and durations with this approach
 - Can lead to inconsistent animations
-- Inconsistent with other motion presets so not very intuitive and requires learning framer-motion for syntax
+- Inconsistent with other motion presets so not very intuitive and requires learning motion/react's for syntax

 #### 3. Exposing `morph` Function from Blade